 “Most important, this magazine builds confidence in the Creator’s promise of a peaceful and secure new world that is about to replace the present wicked, lawless system of things.”

 Why the elimination of the year “1914" and the term “generation” from the Awake! magazine's masthead?
 The reason is simple.
-1914 was 99 years ago.
+1914 was over 99 years ago.
 The majority of the generation who once lived to see 1914 are now dead.

 This Watchtower prophecy about the majority of the 1914 generation having their lives,